zjuguxi/chitChat/README.md

 Yet another Peer-to-Peer instant messaging tool.

 ## Introduction
 chitChat is a peer-to-peer instant messaging tool.
-It's a terminal application, implemented by Java.
+It's a terminal application implemented in Java.

 ## Architecture
 **DHT**
-chitChat uses a Distributed Hash Table(DHT) to locate each other.
+chitChat uses a Distributed Hash Table(DHT) to locate peers.

 **Networking**
-After your client has found other clients, it starts to construct communication between every client.
+After your client has found other clients, it establishes communication between clients.

 **Secure**
-The networking protocol is gRPG, so the security has already been handled.
+The networking protocol is gRPC, so the security has already been handled.

 ## Now
-For Version 1.0, there's only one group, and for command line use only.
+As of Version 1.0, the application supports a single group and is limited to command-line usage.

 ## Work to do
-1. Web-based.
-Probably will be implemented with JavaScript.
+1. Implement web-based access, likely using JavaScript.
-2. Saving history message to local.
+2. Local saving of message history.
 3. Groups, credentials.
 4. Browser extension.

+## Licensing
+GPLv3 applied.